North Konawe Regency: Administration

-Notes: (a) includes one kelurahan. (b) The 2010 population of Motui District is included in the figure for Sawa District, from which it was subsequently cut out.
+Notes: (a) includes one kelurahan - the admin centre as named.

+(b) The 2010 population of Motui District is included in the figure for Sawa District, from which it was subsequently cut out.

-(c) the 2010 populations of Wawolesea and Lasolo Kepulauan Districts are included in the figure for Lasolo District, from which they were subsequently cut out. (d) including 2 kelurahan.
+(c) the 2010 populations of Wawolesea and Lasolo Kepulauan Districts are included in the figure for Lasolo District, from which they were subsequently cut out.

+(d) including two kelurahan - Asera and Wanggudu.

 (e) the 2010 populations of Andowia and Oheo Districts are included in the figure for Asera District, from which they were subsequently cut out.

 (f) The 2010 population of Landawe District is included in the figure for Wiwirano District, from which it was subsequently cut out.

 Wawolesea Karst

 Wawolesea Karst is rare and unique, 80 kilometres north of Kendari or just 10 kilometers from Tanjung Taipa Beach.
 There are a 500 square metres pond several metres from the beach with altar and travertine columns which formed by salty water hot fountain.
 The salty water came from tunnels below sea level and the hot water with temperature between 35 and 45 Celsius degrees came from active tectonic.
 The hot sandy around them is suitable for Maleo birds to bury their eggs which will hatch by hot sandy temperature.
 Anoa as endemic animal can be found also in this area.